Nothing ruins the thrill of sightseeing more than dragging around heavy

 5) Storing luggage at an Airbnb can be tricky

-If you’re planning to store your luggage at an Airbnb, there are a few things you should keep in mind.
+However, if you’re planning to store your luggage at an Airbnb, you should keep a few things in mind.

-Unlike hotels or hostels, storing your luggage at an Airbnb before check-in or after check-out can be a bit more complicated.
+Unlike hostel and hotel luggage storage, where your bags are easily placed in a store room someplace, storing your luggage at an Airbnb before check-in or after check-out can be a bit more complicated.

-Another factor to consider is that with many Airbnb rentals, you may not meet the owner or contact person in person.
-Instead, you’re may be given a code for keyless entry that allows you access to the Airbnb rental for the duration of your stay while the owner manages everything remotely.
+Airbnb rentals are managed remotely, where you’re given a code for keyless entry that gives you access to the Airbnb rental for the duration of your stay.

-If you have access to a vehicle or a rental car, then storing your luggage in the trunk can be a really convenient option!
+If you have access to a vehicle or a rental car, figuring out what to do with luggage before check in is easy.
+You can conveniently store your luggage in the trunk of your car.

-So if you have access to a car rental or your own vehicle, consider using the trunk to store your luggage in between check-in and check-out times.
-It’s a simple and convenient way to keep your belongings safe and accessible while you’re on the go!
+It’s a simple and convenient way to keep your belongings safe and accessible while on the go!

 7) Store your luggage at the airport